 The lodge is perfect for couples and families alike and is an ideal environment for older children in particular.
 The chalets lend themselves to family groups and there are one or two cabins which are perfect for a romantic escape just for two as well.

 The guides and staff at the lodge are what really makes the guest stay.
 They are knowledgeable and enthusiastic and are there to ensure guests have the best possible experience, learn something new and go away with unforgettable memories.
-Choose from group tours or personalized guiding for an experienced just for you and your family.
+Choose from group tours or personalised guiding for an experienced just for you and your family.
 Sore high above the mountains by helicopter or drift along a river silently in one of the lodge's McKenzie drift boats, the perfect way to view wildlife safely.